The Bobsy Formula Fords

 It had “Mike Velton” [sic] on that receipt.

 A 2018 internet research found and contacted “Mike Velten”

 and he confirmed that he purchased the car

 a kid who worked for Jim Truman.“

-Butt owned the car for a year, selling to Larry Green.
+Butt owned the car for a year, auto-crossing the car.
+Sold to Larry Green.

 the logbook, Larry